 3. Damage pressure

-Damage pressure refers to the maximum pressure that can be machined on the sensor without damaging the element or housing of the sensor.
+Damage pressure refers to the maximum pressure that can be machined on the pressure sensor UPX7 without damaging the element or housing of the sensor.

-Linearity is the maximum deviation of the linear relationship between sensor output and pressure under the operating pressure range.
+Linearity is the maximum deviation of the linear relationship between pressure sensor UPC1 output and pressure under the operating pressure range.

 5. Pressure hysteresis